-Antony of Egypt: the Inner Pull of the Desert
+Antony of Egypt: the Desert as a Statement

 Antony of Egypt was a true pioneer, whose influence is still felt today.
 What makes him so remarkable is that he did what he did long before it made sense to do such things, but by doing it he blazed a trail for posterity.

 Evangelical Protestant historians explain the migration to the desert by thousands of monks, nuns and hermits as a reaction against the political “Christendom” created by Constantine I and his successors in the 4th century.
 Yet Antony had already made his statement a generation earlier, at a time when the Early Church was still supposed to be in its bloom.

 Born in Egypt about AD 251, his parents died when he was young, leaving him a small fortune.
 One day he heard a Christian quote Jesus’ words: If you would be perfect, go sell all you have, give to the poor, and come follow Me (Matthew 19:21).
 They cut him like a knife.
 He sold his estate and became the disciple of a godly priest.

 Yet his heart grew restless.
 He didn’t belong to the world he saw around him.
 He felt a strong pull to the desert beyond the Nile.
 Here hot and cold, flood and drought engaged men in a daily, physical battle for life itself.
 To Antony, this mirrored the human soul in its battle between flesh and spirit, love for God and love of self.
 Here too was a pioneering adventure, where only the real would make it.